NCU-DSA-111-1/assignment_2-caspershiue/README.md

 If anyone regrets the movement, he can return the chess by entering 0.

-Enter s to save the game.
+Enter s to save the game and the playing time.

 Enter x to end the game.